-Minimum monthly wage is € 1,653.60 per month for any employee over the age of 21.
+Minimum monthly wage is € 1.725 (+ 8% or 138 EUR a month in holiday allowance) per month for any employee over the age of 21.

 We can help you get a new employee started in the Netherlands fast.
 The minimum onboarding time we need is only 8 working days.

 Our team ensures your employees are onboarded and paid as quickly as possible while keeping your business compliant with all local employment legislation.
 The minimum onboarding time begins after the employee submits all required information onto the Remote platform.
 The onboarding timeline is also dependent upon registration with local authorities.

 For all non-nationals of the country of employment, the Right to Work assessment (if applicable) will add three extra days to the total time to onboard.
 There may be extra time required if we need to follow-up on the right to work assessment.